Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Author contributions statement

 \section{Author contributions statement}

-H.W.L. conceived the project, constructed the mathematical models, performed calculations and simulations; J.D. supervised the chimera pattern aspects of the project; C.S. supervised the atomic physics aspects of the project; All authors reviewed the final version of the manuscript.
+H.W.H.L. conceived the project, constructed the mathematical models, performed calculations and simulations, and prepared all figures and movies; J.D. supervised the chimera pattern aspects, and wrote the chimera part of the main manuscript with H.W.H.L.; C.S. supervised the atomic physics aspects, and wrote the atomic part of the main manuscript with H.W.H.L.; All authors reviewed the final version of the manuscript.